 Who needs your loved one?

-This does not mean we should ever admonish someone to “Hang in there; look at the people who need you.”
+Don’t admonish someone to “Hang in there; look at the people who need you.”
 Chances are that your loved one is already simmering in guilt, imagining “I’ve let them all down, and they are better off without me.”

 But if the conversation does come around to care for a favorite person or pet, then by all means listen to and appreciate whatever way he or she has of being there for them.

-In the film Me Before You, maybe what Will needed was not only Lou to love and care for him and cheer him up and take him on vacation to lovely scenic places; maybe what Will needed was a couple of demanding toddlers who would crawl all over him and grab his glasses and clamor for his attention and fatherhood and presence in their lives.
+In the film Me Before You, maybe what Will needed was not only Lou to love and care for him and cheer him up and take him on vacation to lovely scenic places.
+Maybe what Will needed was a couple of demanding toddlers who would crawl all over him and grab his glasses and clamor for his attention and fatherhood and presence in their lives.

 How is your loved one reaching out as a physical creative self?